MicrosoftDocs/learn/learn-pr/aspnetcore/interact-with-data-blazor-web-apps/includes/7-exercise-share-data-in-blazor-applications.md

 ## Handle the state of an order

-At the moment the app shows the configuration dialog but doesn't allow you to cancel or move on to ordering the pizza.
-To manage the state of the order you'll add a new order state container service.
+At the moment, the app shows the configuration dialog but doesn't allow you to cancel or move on to ordering the pizza.
+To manage the state of the order, you'll add a new order state container service.

 1. Select the **File** menu, then **New File**.
-1. For the language select **C#**.
+1. For the language, select **C#**.
 1. Enter this code for the class.

     ```csharp